City Tavern Club

-The City Tavern Club is a private club in the Georgetown area of Washington, D.C., United States.
-It is housed in the City Tavern, one of the oldest buildings and the last remaining Federal-period tavern in the city.
+The City Tavern Club was a private club in the Georgetown area of Washington, D.C., United States.
+It was housed in the City Tavern, one of the oldest buildings and the last remaining Federal-period tavern in the city.
+It closed on August 31, 2024.

 City Tavern Association

 In 1959, a group of Georgetowners formed the City Tavern Association, in part to preserve the historic City Tavern, one of the oldest buildings in Washington, D.C.
 The old tavern, located just north of the C&O Canal and near M Street and Wisconsin Avenue in Georgetown, was beautifully restored and reopened as a private club in 1962.
 The clubhouse and its furnishings are fine examples of the American Federal style.
 The Washington Post called the City Tavern Club "one of the best examples of historic restoration in the city."

 City Tavern

 The City Tavern was constructed in 1796 and first managed by Clement Sewall, who served in the Revolutionary War alongside his friend John Parke Custis, George Washington’s stepson.
 Sewall enlisted as a sergeant at age 19 in the Maryland Line, was promoted six months later to ensign and then severely wounded at the Battle of Germantown.
 In the years following the war, Sewall relocated his family to Georgetown and managed another significant inn known as the Fountain Inn (also known as Suter's Tavern) on Fishing Lane (near the corner of today’s 31st and K Streets), where President Washington negotiated with local land owners to create the new Federal City.
 At the time, Georgetown was a separate municipality and thriving port in the nascent District of Columbia and the new City Tavern was one of several inns built to meet the growing demand for lodging.
 Located in the heart of Georgetown, the City Tavern served not only as a traditional lodging house but also as the meeting place for Georgetown’s governing body, the Georgetown Corporation and the location for elections and meetings of the Mayor’s Court.
 It also served as the terminal stop of the Georgetown-Frederick stagecoach line.
 Of the several taverns that were constructed in Georgetown during the founding era, the City Tavern is the only one that remains today.